octobercms/docs/2.x/backend/widgets.md

 Widgets are the back-end equivalent of front-end [Components](../cms/components.md).
 They are similar because they are modular bundles of functionality, supply partials and are named using aliases.
 The key difference is that back-end widgets use YAML markup for their configuration and bind themselves to Backend pages.

 Widget classes reside inside the **widgets** directory of the plugin directory.
-The directory name matches the name of the widget class written in lowercase.
+The inner directory name matches the name of the widget class written in lowercase.
 Widgets can supply assets and partials.
 An example widget directory structure looks like this:

 ::: dir
 ├── `widgets`